LeoPlatform/rstreams/content/rstreams-flow/getting-started.en.md

 If you go to AWS secrets manager and search on `rstreams`, you can see if one is installed.
 All you need is the name of this secret that points to a non-production instance of an RStreams bus that you can work with safely.

+The project has been setup such that the `dev` environment is meant for running locally.
+You should open up the `.env.dev` file and change the `RSTREAMS_CONFIG_SECRET` value to be the name of the AWS Secrets Manager secret that was created when your RStreams Bus instance was installed.
+It will be named like this: `rstreams-{busName}` where `{busName}` is the name of your bus.
+So, if you have a bus instanced named `PlaygroundBus` your secret would be named `rstreams-PlaygroundBus`.
+[Jump here](../../rstreams-bus/getting-started/#how-do-you-access-the-new-rstreams-bus-instance) for lots more on this if you care.

 Many companies will install a bus in their dev or test environments.
 If you're unsure, reach out to IT/Devops in your company.
 You can also [standup your own bus instance](../../rstreams-bus/getting-started) but be warned this creates some AWS resources: Kinesis, S3, a few DynamoDB tables, a secret in Secrets Manager.
 It's not much money to just